 What is fire insurance?

-In most cases, fire insurance is part of a comprehensive home and contents insurance policy.
-The coverage typically pays to repair, replace or reconstruct your home in the event It’s damaged by fire.
+In most cases, fire insurance is part of a standard home policy with contents insurance coverage (that’s the norm).
+The coverage typically pays to repair, replace or reconstruct your home in the event It’s damaged by fire (and to replace damaged or lost belongings, up to your policy’s limit).
 In most cases, the cause of an accidental fire doesn’t matter with this kind of coverage, but it can be caused by:

 What does fire insurance cover?